-This page will provide information needed to successfully bet the new Brady-less AFC East in 2020, complete with a 2019 recap, a lookahead to 2020, and where to bet on the AFC East.
+This page will provide information needed to successfully bet the AFC East in 2021, complete with a 2020 recap, a lookahead to 2021, and where to bet on the AFC East.

 Past AFC East division winners